-Shrivan Dabee is a Senior Associate at ENSafrica in Mauritius.
+Shrivan Dabee is an executive at ENSafrica in Mauritius.
 He specialises in commercial dispute resolution, employment, competition and revenue laws litigation.
 He has experience appearing before labour courts and tribunals, the Competition Commission, the tax tribunal, the Commercial Court, the Supreme Court, the COMESA Court of Justice, and the Judicial Committee of the Privy Council.

 His competition law experience includes advising on merger notifications and joint purchasing agreements, as well as assisting clients in allegations of abuse of monopoly power, as well as alleged anti-competitive conduct in the retail automobile industry.
 He has assisted clients operating in the financial services industry in respect of the largest cartel investigation so far run by the Competition Commission of Mauritius.
 He has also assisted clients operating in agriculture in respect investigations of cartel behaviour in the supply of meat products.

 Shrivan regularly assists clients in all aspects of revenue law litigation, up to the Judicial Committee of the Privy Council.